You are here

 our whole being is opened up to experience ourselves united,

 not only with God, but with all creation."

 Please join us for an afternoon of Centering Prayer and Community

-Centering Prayer is sometimes spoken of as the Divine Therapy.
+Cenering Prayer is sometimes spoken of as the Divine Therapy.
 We usually reflect on this aspect of our practice in reference to our own spiritual journey.
-Today we continue our exploration of a wider vision of God’s healing action, and consider how our daily practice may actually be a channel for the Divine Presence to bring healing to our world.
+Today we continue our exploration of a wider version of God's healing action, and consider how our daily practice may actually be a channel for the Divine Presence to bring healing to our world.

-Our time together will include 2 periods of Centering Prayer, a short talk, a video, and conversation.
+Our time together will include two periods of Centering Prayer, a short talk, a video, and conversation.

 Joy Andrews Hayter, Ph.D. is a spiritual director dedicated to fostering Centering Prayer and other contemplative practices that help us become aware of God's ever-present love.
-As a Professor Emerita of chemistry, she sees in the physical world an expression of that love.
+As a scientist, she sees in the physical world an expression of that love.

 Please register at www.mercy-center.org or telephone 650-340-7454.